DyzLecticus/Zeesoft/V3.0/ZDK/README.md

 **Test output**
 The output of this test shows the input text and the parsed symbols separated by spaces.
 ~~~~
 Input text: Hello, my name is 'Dyz Lecticus'.
 How are you feeling today?
-(Don't you know how to [respond]!)
+(Don't you know how to: [re;spond]!)
 Parsed symbols: Hello , my name is ' Dyz Lecticus ' .
-How are you feeling today ? ( Don't you know how to [respond] ! )
+How are you feeling today ? ( Don't you know how to : [re;spond] ! )
 ~~~~

 nl.zeesoft.zdk.test.impl.TestJson